-Are variable annuities a good buy for you?
-In the recent past, variable annuities have gotten both negative and positive attention in the media.
-Many articles have been published that detail variable annuities’ high gains, but many more have been published describing variable annuities’ fees, unethical sales practices, and the risk of losing principal.
+In the recent past, variable annuities have received both positive and negative attention in the media.
+Many articles have been published that detail variable annuities’ high potential market gains, but many more have been published describing excessive variable annuity fees, unethical sales practices, and the risk of losing principal.
 You may wonder if you are getting a balanced view from variable annuity salespeople and the articles published in the media.
 One way to decide if variable annuities are right for you is to consider the facts – the pros and cons of variable annuities.

-On the pro side, variable annuities are tax-deferred until withdrawal, just like all other types of annuities.
-You will not have to pay one penny in taxes while your money resides in the annuity.
-Variable annuities also offer a death benefit, and if non-qualified funds (not part of your IRA or other tax qualified account) are used to purchase the annuity, impose no required minimum distributions at advanced ages, so you can choose if or when you would like to make withdrawals.
-Unlike other tax favored accounts, there is no limit to the amount of money you can contribute to a variable annuity.
-Last but not least, variable annuities allow you to allocate your money in investments by giving you control over a series of subaccounts, so you invest, as well as save.
+On the pro side, variable annuities are tax-deferred until withdrawal, just like all other types of deferred annuities.
+You will not have to pay one penny of income taxes while your money continues to grow and compound inside the annuity contract.
+If non-qualified funds (not part of your IRA or other tax qualified account) are used to purchase the annuity, variable annuities impose no required minimum distributions at advanced ages, so you can choose if or when you would like to make withdrawals.
+And unlike other tax favored accounts, such as an IRA or 401k, there are no limits to the amount of money you can contribute to a non-qualified variable annuity.
+Last but not least, variable annuities allow you to allocate your money in investment sub-accounts as you see fit, giving you control over asset allocation pursuant to your risk tolerance.